Roller Ball Mouse: The Smarter Way to Work Pain-Free at Your Desk

 A roller ball mouse eliminates the need to sweep your arm across the desk repeatedly throughout the day.
 Instead of engaging your shoulder, elbow, and wrist together for every cursor move, only your fingers do the work.

 That reduction in large-muscle repetition is where most of the ergonomic benefit lives.
-The benefits of a centred mouse design add another layer: when your pointing device sits directly in front of you, you don't reach sideways to use it, which keeps your shoulder in a neutral, relaxed position.
+The benefits of a centred mouse add another layer: when your pointing device sits directly in front of you, you don’t reach sideways to use it, which helps keep your shoulder in a more neutral, relaxed position.

 Key ergonomic benefits of a roller ball mouse: